 Frequently, when a book lacks textual focus, the blurred lines are a consequence of a lack of extratextual lucidity.
 Accordingly, my developmental services frequently begin with a series of phone calls to discuss a writer’s sense of alignment among message, audience, and goal.

-These conversations are always enlightening, and by capturing a writer’s rhythm and cadence, they invaluably inform developmental work.
+These conversations are a big help to me because I can capture a writer’s rhythm and cadence, which often invaluably informs my developmental work.
 They also set in motion the deeper, more intense, and ongoing conversation that constitutes a major part of the developmental edit.